Four Years at a Glance

 The Second Two Years: Focus on Your Major

 By your junior year, you will have already started to apply your engineering knowledge to open-ended problems in lab work, studios, garages and course projects.
 You will work collaboratively in teams, and even select and pitch your own engineering problems and solutions.
-You might even consider pitching your idea in our social innovation challenge for a chance to win thousands of dollars toward launching your own product or company.
+You might even consider pitching your idea in our Global Social Innovation Challenge for a chance to win thousands of dollars toward launching your own product or company.

 In your final year, you will work on a senior project, which will be presented to industry mentors, your peers and faculty, and to the community at the Engineering Showcase.
 Some senior projects may be sponsored by an organization in the industry or government so that you can work closely with mentors to solve real-world problems.
 You may choose to use your senior project to explore a product you are creating, or an idea for a company you are founding, or you may use your senior project to do humanitarian work for a cause that is meaningful to you.